imagineLife/big-site/content/mongo/roles/cluster-admin.md

 - shardingState
 - top

+#### On All DBs
+- collStats
+- dbStats
+- getShardVersion
+- indexStats
+- useUUID

 ## clusterAdmin
 This role has all of the privileges of the above 3 roles: the _clusterManager_, _clusterMonitor_, as well as _hostManager_.